hefesto-dev/resume/readme.md

 #### BACHELOR'S DEGREE IN COMPUTER SCIENCE (STATE UNIVERSITY OF CEARA, FORTALEZA, BRAZIL)
 2005-2009

-I began to work with network R&D since my second period at the University.
+I began to work with network R&D in the second semester of my first year at University.
 I worked with MPLS Diffserv, GMPLS and VANET.
-I participated in a research project responsible for creating protection schemes on dense optical networks using metaheuristics (Genetic Algorithm).
-My thesis was related to Vehicular Ad Hoc Networks where I created a Driver Assistance System using Network Simulator 2, as you can see at https://goo.gl/iLUs4x.
+I was in a research project for creating protection schemes on dense optical networks using metaheuristics (Genetic Algorithm).
+My thesis was related to Vehicular Ad Hoc Networks where I created a Driver Assistance System using Network Simulator 2 as you can see at https://goo.gl/iLUs4x.

 **SKILLS: MPLS, GMPLS, LINUX, AWK, VANET, NETWORK SIMULATOR 2, GNU PLOT, NETWORK**